pymedphys/pymedphys/lib/pymedphys/docs/README.rst

 Community
 **************

-There is a community over at `Discourse <https://pymedphys.discourse.group/>`_ to help you find your feet using PyMedPhys.
-Please reach out over there and we'd love to help!
+PyMedPhys has a `Discourse community <https://pymedphys.discourse.group/>`_ to both help you find your feet using PyMedPhys and to facilitate collaboration and general discussion.
+Please reach out over there and we'd love to get to know you!

 Documentation
 =============